aksommerville/shovel/README.md

  - [x] Light bespoke minification of Javascript during the tool's "html" command.
  - [ ] Insert title and favicon at tool html.
  - [ ] Web: Await user input.
 Right now it's a cheesy hack in "ina" waiting for mousedown on Window.
+ - [ ] Native: hard pause on blur.
+ - [ ] Native: General input mapping.
+ - [ ] Native: Suppress screensaver on gamepad input.
  - [ ] Remaining linux drivers: drm,alsafd,asound,bcm.
 Can and should we do an X11 no-GX driver?
  - [ ] MacOS drivers.
  - [ ] MS Windows drivers.
  - [ ] SDL drivers?
  - [ ] genioc: argv
  - [ ] Record and playback native sessions.
 Playback in headless with video and audio capture.
+ - [ ] Aggressive native minification.
+ - - [ ] Compile options.
+Remove all symbols, etc.
+ - - [ ] Drivers are mostly generic with glue, can be made substantially smaller.
+ - - [ ] Eliminate or reduce log messages?